PiotrKazimierski/lightning-challenges-solutions/README.md

 Welcome to my repository of solutions for [Lightning Challenges](https://www.lightningchallenges.com/).

 Lightning Challenges is a training platform for Salesforce Developers offering production-style Apex and LWC exercises.
-I use this repository to track my daily coding streak, improve my algorithmic problem-solving, and prepare for the Salesforce Platform Developer 1 (PD1) certification.
+I use this repository to track my daily coding streak and improve my algorithmic problem-solving.

 ## 📁 Repository Structure